tribbloid/ISpark/README.md

 ## Demo

-[Click me](http://ec2-54-165-231-62.compute-1.amazonaws.com:8888/tree) for a quick impression.
+[Click me](http://ec2-54-165-231-62.compute-1.amazonaws.com:8888/notebooks/all_inclusive_do_not_create_new_notebook.ipynb) for a quick impression.

-This environment is deployed on a Spark cluster with 8+ cores.
+This environment is deployed on a Spark cluster with 4+ cores.
 It comes with no uptime guarantee and may not be accessible during maintenance.

 ## Usage

-ISpark supports 2 REPL environments: [Native (Spark-shell)](http://spark.apache.org/docs/latest/quick-start.html) & [SpookyStuff](https://github.com/tribbloid/spookystuff), support for Mahout DRM
-will be added soon.
+ISpark only supports [Native (Spark-shell) environment](http://spark.apache.org/docs/latest/quick-start.html), support for Mahout DRM will be added upon request.

 ISpark needs to be compiled and packaged into an uber jar by [Maven](http://maven.apache.org/) before being submitted and deployed: